 Two years ago, Rebecca Robins and Manfredi Ricca of Interbrand co-authored an insightful book named Meta-Luxury.
 One of the many issues they tackled was the concept of time for luxury brands.
 Recently, Jennifer Eggers of Siegel + Gale wrote her perspective on the same topic, but this time for B2B brands.
 She shared equally useful insights regarding time and branding.
 Let’s pick up from they left off.

-I believe that the time dimension is a fundamental –yet seldom thought out- branding issue.
+I believe that the time dimension is fundamental –yet seldom thought out- branding issue.
 If we hope to find a silver bullet that would work for all kinds of brands, then we would have to descend to the essence of the issue and remember the true nature of time.

 Modern physics teaches us that space and time are intertwined, that we can’t get one without the other.
 Actually, that fact is closely related the Greek notion of locus and focus.
 Based on my observations, all iconic brands have a strong sense of locus (as in location) and focus (as in the center point or a point or time in which they are centered.)
-That’s why the answer to our question is hidden in those two time-honoured words.
+That’s why the answer to our question is hidden in those two time-honored words.

 Focus allows a brand to believe wholeheartedly and act single-mindedly upon a particular truth.
 Etymologically speaking, focus means hearth.
 (For more, read the archetypal story of Hestia, the Goddess of the Hearth.)
 It is the fire that keeps you warm.
 It happens right here, right now.
 It connotes instantaneousness.